shashreesamuel/shashree_samuel_v1/upcoming_fixes.md

-## In progress fixes
+## Upcoming fixes

-[ ] Check it on smaller mobiles.
-I'm getting overflow on iphone 12 mini (pretty standard size for lots of phones).

-[ ] I noticed an issue where there's a horizontal scroll bar on mobile view.
+[ ] Add in the relevant description for each challenge

+[ ] Try to center the elements within the footer component.

+[ ] Add a cool hover animation for the navigation links when hovered